 Having unpleasant smells in your rental property can easily turn away viable tenants

-These unpleasant odors can be a sign of poor property management on the owner's part.
+This musty odor can be a sign of poor property management on the owner's part.
 Also, no tenant wants to move into a home that does not smell good.

 This is why it is extremely important to maintain a pleasant smell in your rental properties.

-To begin, let's talk about some of the most common sources of these smells.
+First, let's talk about some of the most common sources of these smells.

 Where Do These Smells Typically Come From?